cybrxkhan/VIET-Events-for-CK3/README.md

 NOTE: If you are re-installing a mod, delete the old version of the mod first before copy and pasting the new one!
 While it's not always necessary, it's a good habit to do to prevent any potential issues.

-## Version 1.4.3 Changelog
+## Version 1.4.4 Changelog

-- Added mini event chain about the Dreamer (4 events)
-- Added new crows decision event chain with 20 events and 2 decisions:
+- Added 15 Events inspired by Strange Trails
+- 1 new decision: Follow the Strange Trails
+- Jingle for events using the Nightmare theme will be appropriately spoopy instead of neutral as they were previously
-    - Deal with the Murder of Crows
+- Reduced the chances of events appearing slightly
-    - Feed the Crows
-- Added new nicknames: Lord of the Crows & Lady of the Crows
-- Added a few new event background variations
-- Enabled “Dreamer” option for a couple previously added events where other people recount meeting the Dreamer
-- Made several changes to the event about female Chinese polo players: new option for women, some options are disabled depending on gender doctrine, and historical context has been added
-- Traveler from the left for dead event now has a chance of dying if you choose to leave them
-- Changed ambient noise of a few event backgrounds to make more logical sense
-- Fixed the length of the permanent eye damage modifier to now be forever for the staring at the sun event
+- Reduced the chances of getting the Lord/Lady of the Crows Nickname from the crows event chain
-- Fixed Qi Ma getting pruned (albeit with a wonky workaround)
+- Changed bonuses/maluses for beggar orphan event
+- Added prestige boost to the Looks Down on Women modifier
 - Miscellaneous bugfixes